 The Gourmet Region: Emilia Romagna

-In the north of Bologna we find Ferrara, with the sumptuous salama da sugo and the wines of the Bosco Eliceo.
-The grapes are cultivated on the sands of the Po Delta.
+North of Bologna lies Ferrara, famous for its sumptuous salama da sugo and the wines of Bosco Eliceo, cultivated on the sandy soils of the Po Delta.

 Submit your review